-The Company has two separate and distinct retirement plans for the benefit of its regular employees.
+The Company has one retirement plan, namely, Shell Companies in the Philippines Multi-Employer Retirement Plan (Defined Benefit and Defined Contribution sections) for the benefit of its regular employees.
 The assets of the plans are maintained by a trustee bank.
 The plans provided for payment of benefits in lump sum, upon attainment of the normal retirement age of 60, or upon retirement/separation at an earlier age.

-The Company submitted an application to the BIR on 02 July 2012 for a revised retirement benefit plan with defined benefit for existing members and a new defined contribution provision for prospective members.
-This revised plan was approved by the BIR on 24 August 2015 and became effective on 01 September 2015.
+The Company submitted an application to the Bureau of Internal Revenue (BIR) on 2 July 2012 for a revised retirement benefit plan with defined benefit for existing members and a new defined contribution provision for prospective members.
+This revised plan was approved by the BIR on 24 August 2015 and became effective on 1 September 2015.